(Formerly Known as Pardons)

 Please Note: If you have been convicted of an offence anywhere in Canada, you will be required to apply for a record suspension, formerly known as a "pardon."
 Please see Record Suspension Section above for more information.

-There are varying waiting periods that must expire before you can begin the destruction process for a non-conviction finding in court:
+There are varying waiting periods that must expire before you can begin the destruction process for a non-conviction finding in court (holds start from date of disposition):

 - Stay of Proceedings one year